t-c-l-o-u-d/blog/_posts/2026-09-16-zombies-on-k8s.md

 ---
 layout: post
-title: "[DRAFT] Zombies in a Kubernetes Cluster"
+title: "Zombies in a Kubernetes Cluster"
-date: 2025-09-14
+date: 2025-09-16
 tags: kubernetes k8s openshift ocp
 ---

-UNDER CONSTRUCTION.
-CHECK BACK SOON!

-A recent finding arose when I was reviewing my kubernetes cluster, I noticed several odd processes lingering on one of my nodes.
+A recent finding arose when I was reviewing my kubernetes cluster.
+I noticed several odd processes lingering on one of my nodes.
 As I began my investigation, I learned that they were zombies! 🧟🧟🧟 Contained within this post lies my method to learn about, detect, emulate, and squash the zombies.

 ---
 ### What is a zombie?
 Well this is an obvious question I immediately had and I am sure some of the readers out there will too.
 Before this incident, I had never heard of a zombie.
-As all engineers should, to the manpages!
+As all engineers should, to the man pages!

 ```bash
 $ man -wK zombies